Hybrid electric vehicle: Early days

-William H. Patton filed a patent application for a gasoline-electric hybrid rail-car propulsion system in early 1889, and for a similar hybrid boat propulsion system in mid 1889.
+William H. Patton filed a patent application for a petrol-electric hybrid rail-car propulsion system in early 1889, and for a similar hybrid boat propulsion system in mid-1889.
 He went on to test and market the Patton Motor Car, a gas-electric hybrid system used to drive tram cars and small locomotives.
-A gasoline engine drove a generator that served to charge a lead acid battery in parallel with the traction motors.
+A petrol engine drove a generator that served to charge a lead acid battery in parallel with the traction motors.
 A conventional series-parallel controller was used for the traction motors.
 A prototype was built in 1889, an experimental tram car was run in Pullman, Illinois, in 1891, and a production locomotive was sold to a street railway company in Cedar Falls, Iowa, in 1897.

 In 1896, the Armstrong Phaeton was developed by Harry E. Dey and built by the Armstrong Company of Bridgeport, CT for the Roger Mechanical Carriage Company.
 Though there were steam, electric, and internal combustion vehicles introduced in the early days, the Armstrong Phaeton was innovative with many firsts.
-Not only did it have a gasoline powered 6.5-liter, two-cylinder engine, but also a dynamo flywheel connected to an onboard battery.
+Not only did it have a petrol powered 6.5-litre, two-cylinder engine, but also a dynamo flywheel connected to an onboard battery.
 The dynamo and regenerative braking were used to charge the battery.
 Its electric starter was used 16 years before Cadillac's.
 The dynamo also provided ignition spark and powered the electric lamps.
 The Phaeton also had the first semi-automatic transmission (no manual clutch).
 The exhaust system was an integrated structural component of the vehicle.
 The Armstrong Phaeton's motor was too powerful; the torque damaged the carriage wheels repeatedly.